-Do this for the same reason you eat your comfort foods once in awhile, (See Healthy Eating and Healthy Foods), so you don’t feel deprived.
+Do this for the same reason you eat your comfort foods once in awhile, so you don’t feel deprived.
 It will truly make you feel better.
 Just make sure that to really care for your body-mind-soul that you will not regret your purchase decision in the morning!

 If you are on a tight budget, cruise the consignment shops, garage sales and charity stores.
 Consider swapping clothes with you sisters or friends.
 You can always make a pact to return items to the original owners.

 Often I buy clothes online when I find a great sale.
 Invariably I get something that is too big or small, the color wasn’t what I expected, or I looked lousy in it.
 I give these items away to friends because I don’t want to bother sending them back.
 Then they do the same for me.
 It’s kind of fun to get unexpected items like this.
 We keep the process going.